The One-Coat Bonding Advantage with THIXONTM and MEGUMTM

 Conclusion

-THIXON, MEGUM, AND ROBOND rubber to substrate bonding systems from DuPont offer a robust bond in a wide variety of application environments, processing and cost advantages, and a simplified supply.
+THIXON and MEGUM rubber to substrate bonding systems from DuPont offer a robust bond in a wide variety of application environments, processing and cost advantages, and a simplified supply.

 As the only distributor for these products in the United States, H.M.
 Royal Inc. has customer and sales support coast to coast as well as dedicated technical service, including in-house bonding evaluations and failure analysis available to all of our customers.